lokapal-xyz/action/content/about.md

 ## 🔹DAO Spotlight
 **Independent deep dives into DAOs and decentralized governance.**
 DAO Spotlight is where research meets implementation.
 This initiative features detailed explorations of active DAOs and governance phenomena — looking at what works, what struggles, and why.
-These Spotlights may evolve into public conversations, roundtables, or commissioned analysis, but always retain a spirit of constructive inquiry.
+This repository of case studies may evolve into focused conversations, roundtables, or commissioned analysis, but always retain a spirit of constructive inquiry.

 ## 🔹DAO Digest
 **Curated updates on decentralized governance and DAO developments.**